jamiebuilds/license/README.md

+### Motivation

+I build open source software to make the world a better place.
+To lower technological barriers for as many people as possible.

+However, over the last few years it has come to my attention that my software is being used for terrible things by corporations who are willing to step on their fellow humans.

+I cannot stomache this, it really hurts to see my software be used by corporations like this.

+So I'm taking my standard license (The MIT License) and I'm adding a clause which explicitly does not grant the license to a list of entities.

+I don't care if this is not "open source", it's the right thing for me to do.

+### License Text

 ```
 Copyright (c) Jamie Kyle

-This license is provided to everyone except for the following entities and
+This license is granted to everyone except for the following entities and
 any of their subsidiaries:

 - "Microsoft Corporation" (for working with ICE)